spf13/nitro/README.md

     timer := nitro.Initialize()

 Then throughout your application wherever a major division of work is call

     timer.Step("name of step")

 ### Flags

 Nitro automatically adds a flag to your application.
 If you aren't already using flags in your application the following code is an example of how you may use flags. *Make sure to import "flag"*.

     func main() {
         flag.Parse()
     }

+## Bring your own flags implementation

+If you are using your own flag system or a commander like [cobra](http://cobra.spf13.com) you may want to enable Nitro on your own.
+To enable Nitro without using the default flags, simply set the package variable '&nitro.AnalysisOn' to true.
+The following example uses a flagset:

+	Flags().BoolVar(&nitro.AnalysisOn, "stepAnalysis", false, "display memory and timing of different steps of the program")

+    var Timer *nitro.B

+    func init() {
+        Timer = nitro.Initalize()
+    }

+    func TrackMe() {
+        // a bunch of code here
+        Timer.Step("important function to track")
+    }

+    func TrackAnother() {
+        // more code here
+        Timer.Step("another function to track")
+    }

 ## Usage

-Once the library is implemented throughout your application simply run your application and pass the "-stepAnalysis" flag to it.
+Once the library is implemented throughout your application simply run your application and pass the "--stepAnalysis" flag to it.
 It does not need to be built to run, but can be called from go run or the binary form.

-    $ go run ./my_application -stepAnalysis
+    $ go run ./my_application --stepAnalysis

 ### Example output
 The following output comes from the [hugo](http://github.com/spf13/hugo) static site generator library.
 Nitro was built as a component of hugo and was extracted into it's own library.

-    $ ./main -p spf13 -b http://localhost -d -stepAnalysis
+    $ ./main -p spf13 -b http://localhost -d --stepAnalysis

     initialize & template prep:
         4.664481ms (5.887625ms)	        0.43 MB 	4583 Allocs